 Collaboration: Promotion & Underwriting

-A collaborative language literacy, #In2Languages #En2idiomas, partners the missions of the Spanish Community of Wallingford with WPAA-TV to promote ‘learning by viewing’ identical content in both English and Spanish. #In2Languages #En2Idiomas news magazine-style stories about the world, technology, health, and arts are produced by Deutsche Welle.
 Promotion assistance is provided by the Spanish Community of Wallingford (SCOW), Wallingford Adult Education and Literacy Volunteers, and Language teachers.
-Spanish Language students are encouraged to watch in the summer or Saturdays to help retain language skills.
+Spanish Language students are encouraged to watch in the summer on Saturdays to help retain language skills.
 English language learners are encouraged to watch on their lunch break.
-It is also a means of learning Spanish.

 ABOUT | Since Oct 2012